Audrey Hepburn Chocolate Cakelettes

 - Preheat the oven to 350 degrees.

-- Oil eight, seven to eight ounce ramekins very well.
+- Oil six, eight ounce ramekins very well.
 To make the ramekins easy to put in and take out of the oven, place them on a standard sized baking sheet.
 (That way you just have to slide the baking sheet in and out of the oven!)

 Bake the cakelettes

-- Bake the cakelettes at 350 degrees for 45 minutes, or until the top is firm, and a toothpick inserted in the middle comes out mostly clean.
-Take care not to over bake!
-(The cakelettes are always done right at 45 minutes when I make this recipe.)
+- Bake the cakelettes at 350 degrees for 55-60 minutes, or until the top is firm, and a toothpick inserted in the middle comes out mostly clean.

 Serve and think of Audrey!